 WHITEFISH MOUNTAIN RESORT

 Whitefish Mountain Resort is a world-class resort and Western Montana’s largest ski mountain, with more than 3,000 acres of skiable terrain.
 It’s located on Big Mountain only 8 miles north of the quintessential ski town of Whitefish.
 Skiers will find runs for all levels and multiple terrain parks, with jaw-dropping views of Glacier National Park and the Flathead Valley at the summit.
 Night skiing is a favorite of many and can be enjoyed Friday and Saturday nights.
 The resort has on-mountain lodging, restaurants and shops.
 With daily flights from Salt Lake City, Minneapolis, Seattle and Denver, in addition to a seasonal winter direct flight from Chicago, getting to this incredible resort is easier than you think.
 Downhill Detail: 3,000 acres + 111 runs + 2,353 ft. vertical drop.

-Located 22 miles north of Libby, Montana, is Turner Mountain.
-Named “the ski area with the friendliest locals”, this wide-opened sloped mountain offers excellent snow conditions, beautiful scenery and affordable lift tickets.
-Libby is serviced by Amtrak’s Empire Builder, while commercial flights are available into Glacier International Airport and Spokane, WA.
-Bonus: you can have the mountain all to yourself.
-Turner Mountain is available for all-day (or more) rentals.
+Located 22 miles north of Libby, Montana, Turner Mountain is a hidden gem ski area for more advanced skiers.
+Named “the ski area with the friendliest locals,” this wide-open sloped mountain offers excellent snow conditions, beautiful scenery and affordable lift tickets.
+Oh, and an impressive vertical drop—2,110 feet, in fact—plus, 60% of the terrain is rated black diamond.
+Run by volunteers, Turner is open Friday through Sunday, unless you want to rent the entire mountain—an available and surprisingly affordable option.
+Libby is serviced by Amtrak’s Empire Builder, while commercial flights are available into Glacier International Airport and Spokane, Washington.
+Downhill Detail: 400 acres + 22 runs + 2,110 ft. vertical drop.